trisha-m/cmpe220-project/README.md

 ## How to add benchmarks

-`java_benchmarks`, `python_benchmarks`, and ... have an abstract benchmark class.
-To add benchmarks, create a new file that implements this abstract class.
+`java_benchmarks/`, `python_benchmarks/`, and ... have an abstract benchmark class.
+To add a new benchmark, create a new file that implements this abstract class.

 Specifically, only abstract function `runQuery()` is required to be implemented. `startQuery()` and `endQuery()` may optionally be implemented.